 Those who complete the Project Management Leadership Workshop will be able to:

-There will be a virtual session approximately two weeks prior to the National Conference and Emerging Leader Institute (ELI) weekend.
+There will be a virtual session approximately two weeks prior to FUTURE and Emerging Leader Institute (ELI) weekend.
 Additionally, Scholars may be required to complete a small amount of “prework” relating to their track.
 Often short reading selections or self-assessments, these assignments allow participants to get the most out of their ELI experience.

-See an example of the ELI Milestones, Deliverables, & Key Dates for an idea of the time commitment of an ELI Scholar.
+See an example of the ELI Milestones, Deliverables, and Key Dates for an idea of the time commitment of an ELI Scholar.

 We encourage all to apply and are committed to the development of future Family Medicine leaders who reflect the rich diversity of the specialty and the patients served.